bcgov/digital_marketplace/docs/onboarding/tips.md

 `create`, `readMany`, `readOne`, `update`, and `delete`.
 These are used to create the requests to the API.

 ## Shared
 The shared folder contains types and functions used by both the `back-end` and `front-end`.
 Many of the commonly used types can be found in `src/shared/lib/types.ts` (for example the `ADT` interface mentioned above), and more specific types can be found in the appropriate files within `src/shared/lib/resources`.
-Also in the files in resources are functions used by both sides of the app, such as parse functions for proposals and opportunities.
+Functions in `src/back-end/shared/lib/resources` are used by both sides of the app, such as parse functions for proposals and opportunities.
 `src/shared/lib/validation/` contains the validation functions used.
 For example, file validation functions can be found in `src/shared/lib/validation/file.ts`.

 ## Back-end